 The redheaded corporal was silent as she led Mathis back to the base.
 This was no place for someone right out of training.
 Hell, it was no place for any of them.
-Mathis had no idea what she was in for, and Larkins wanted to tell her that the smartest move would be get right back on the dropship and go back to where she came from, but she knew it wouldn’t do any good.
+Mathis had no idea what she was in for.
+Larkins wanted to tell her that the smartest move would be get right back on the dropship and go back to where she came from, but she knew it wouldn’t do any good.
 As they entered the building, she said finally, “I hope you aren’t expecting the same kind of treatment you got in training.
 The food is shit, there’s no air conditioning, the showers are too warm to cool you down at all, and if you’re expecting your own room, forget it.
-We’ve got two rooms for the men, one for the women, so you’ll have three roommates with you, including me.”
+We’ve got two rooms for the men and one for the women, so you’ll have three roommates with you, including me.”

 “Okay.”
 Mathis’s voice had dropped to a quiet whisper as she looked around nervously.
 Larkins could tell this wasn’t what she had been hoping for, and even though she felt bad for Mathis, there was nothing she could do.
-She didn’t know what to say, and it wouldn’t do any good even if she did.
+She didn’t know what to say and it probably wouldn’t do any good even if she did.
 Mathis was going to have to get used to this kind of treatment.

 “No talking during mealtime!”
 Sloan snapped from the other end of the table, making Mathis flinch.

 “I said no talking, damn it!
 And you address me as ‘ma’am’, is that understood?”

 “Yes, ma’am,” Mathis said weakly, her composure faltering.

 “Good.
 Now shut the fuck up and eat your food.”

 Larkins shook her head but kept her thoughts to herself even when she saw Mathis looked like she was about to cry.